phantomaton-ai/aniheim/DESIGN.md

 ```

+/comment(user:woe) {
+    Again, nested directives are unsupported.
+We can simulate that by doing:

+    /artwork(file:artwork.md) {
+        A pig wearing lipstick.
+    } artwork!

+    ...and then having the "nested" directives interpreted within that file.

+    This is also a little convenient insofar as it minimizes the number of directives we need to introduce in any given context.
+We can also support LLM-driven-generation-as-needed pretty easily with this approach.

+    (You know, let's consider handling `/scene` the same way in the next update.
+A briefer scene summary should be sufficient to give a sense of the fully story of an episode; the contents can include specific dialog, but we can omit things like music at the episode-level, balancing completeness and conciseness a little better.)
+}

 *   **Name:** Inferred from H1.
 *   `/voice`: Generates/references TTS settings JSON.
 Body is LLM prompt.
 *   `/artwork`: No attributes.
 Body contains the character's visual definition using the **Artwork Microformat** (Section 5).
 This defines the base shapes and how they react to `pose` and `expression` variables.
 No external JS renderer needed by default.